SkylineCommunications/dataminer-docs/develop/part6Ttools/TOOProtocolDevelopmentWithCICD/Pipeline_stages_for_protocols.md

 - Initials of integration engineer

 > [!NOTE]
-> You should always use the latest version of the checklist which is available on Dojo: <https://community.dataminer.services/documentation/protocol-development-checklists/>
+> You should always use the latest version of the checklist, which is available on Dojo: <https://community.dataminer.services/documentation/protocol-development-checklists/>

 ## Quality Gate